-WASD will charge \$50.00 instrument maintenance fee request will be made in writing and for the 2022-23 school year.
-The must specify the purpose of the visit. fee is payable at the beginning of the school year by all students using a school district instrument.
-The fee covers the costs of keeping the District's brass, woodwind, percussion and string inventory in good working condition.
+The WASD will charge a \$50.00 instrument maintenance fee for the 2023-24 school year. payable The fee is at the beginning of the school vear all students using a school district instrument.
+The fee covers the costs of keeping the District's brass. woodwind, percussion and string inventory in good working condition.
 There is a single fee regardless of how many instruments the student may be using.